raspberrypilearning/trained-vision-app/en/step_2.md

 --- task ---

 Run this command on your CLI to install the libraries you need.
-It may take a while to run, as it will have to download the libraries from the internet and some of them are quite large.
+It may take a while to run, as it has to download the libraries from the internet and some of them are quite large.

 ```bash
 pip install -r requirements.txt